 If your eyes were as big as mine, you’ll see the Panathenaic Stadium, the venue of the first modern Olympic Games.

-If you have more time staying in the city, climb the surrounding hills to get a different perspective the city’s skyline, specially at night.
+If you have more time staying in the city, climb the surrounding hills to get a different perspective the city’s skyline, especially at night.

 If you’re a budget traveler, there are a couple of hostels in this area, too.
 Try City Circus Athens Hostel and Bedbox are nice hostels to stay in.
 You can book either of them via HostelWorld and Booking.com.